BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 | Slash chord | A/G (for G substitution ) | ![pattern](./ressources/pattern_8.png "pattern")   |

 **Most of the time, the chords are easily playable on the minichord**.
-If not, it is almost always possible to find acceptable substitutions, but that might require a bit more theoritical knowledge for the player (for example to calculate which slash chord might be an acceptable ersatz for complex chord).
+If not, it is almost always possible to find acceptable substitutions, but that might require a bit more theoretical knowledge for the player (for example to calculate which slash chord might be an acceptable ersatz for complex chord).

 # **Default presets**